greggman/jsgist/README.md

 - [ ] Support a bunch of frameworks

   I'm not really a fan of the various sites that add hidden `<script>` tags (codepen, jsfiddle).
-The problem is a new to programming user comes, see the visible code, copies, and it doesn't work because there are a bunch of invisible things happening.
+The problem is, a new to programming user comes, see the visible code, copies, and it doesn't work because there are a bunch of invisible things happening.
 I think Stack Overflow snippets get this right.
 They have the UI but the UI just inserts the correct script tags into the HTML area so they are visible.
 This makes it clear what's actually happening.

-  It might be nice for the UX present like codepen (a list of include stuff) but that list is derived from scanning the code, not internally stored.
+  It might be nice for the UX to present like codepen (a list of include stuff) but that list is derived from scanning the code, not internally stored.

   Speaking of which, if anyone knows a good layout / form lib speak up.